ringcentral/ringcentral-api-docs/docs/authentication/quick-start.md

     ```bash
     $ npm install @ringcentral/sdk --save
+    $ npm install dotenv --save
     $ npm install express --save
     $ npm install express-session --save
     $ npm install ejs --save
     ```

+    ### Download and edit a `.env` file

+	Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
+Or:

+	1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
+	2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above..

-    ### Create and Edit index.js
+    ### Create and edit index.js

-    Create a file called <tt>index.js</tt>.
-Be sure to edit the variables in &lt;ALL CAPS> with your app credentials.
-In this file, we'll implement code to start a Web server and a few functions to handle express routing.
+    Create a file called `index.js` using the contents below.

     ```javascript
     {!> code-samples/auth/quick-start/javascript/index.js !}